Deivison-Costa/API-Product-Node/README.md

 ```bash
 npm test
 ```
-Note: Configure nodemon to start the application from app.js with `"start": "nodemon app.js"` and to run automated tests with `"test": "jest"`.
+Note: Configure `nodemon` in `package.json` to start the application from app.js with `"start": "nodemon app.js"` and `supertest` with `"test": "jest" ` to run automated tests.

 2. The server will be running at http://localhost:3000 by default.